The Boys & Girls Club of Warm Springs is open this week for Spring Break 8am – 5pm. Lunch is served daily 11 to 11:15.

 The Community Center is open 8am to 5pm this week for Spring Break.

-There is a Free Flow & Restore Yoga Class tomorrow at 5:30pm at the Agency Longhouse.
-This class will offer a range of meditation and poses accessible to all ages, abilities, and experience.
+Anyone interested is welcome to join a Free Flow & Restore Yoga Class today at 5:30 at the Agency Longhouse.
+This class offers a range of meditation and poses accessible to all ages, abilities, and experience.

-Warm Springs K8 4th and 5th graders of 21st Century who participated in and completed the Read-a-Thon have a trip to Oaks Park in Portland this Thursday.
+Warm Springs K8 4th and 5th graders of 21st Century who participated in and completed the Read-a-Thon have a trip to Oaks Park in Portland tomorrow.
 Mrs. Raymond is reminding those families that their students need to be dropped off at the front of the K8 by 8:30am, and the bus is leaving promptly at 9.
-If there are any questions, email email@example.com or call her at 541-222-9164.
+If there are any questions, email firstname.lastname@example.org or call her at 541-222-9164